This report was sent in by Keith Oxley from the UK after his recent visit to Barcelona.

 Again, thanks for your fabulous web site and long may it prosper and be of benefit to tourists like us.

-Editor's note: Thanks very much Keith for this informative report.
+Editor's note: Thank you Keith for this informative report.
 Remember we welcome your experiences so click on the Feedback link and tell us your story.
 Feedback